Dame Hermione Lee

 Dame Hermione Lee was elected as a Fellow of the Royal Society of Literature in 1992.

-Hermione Lee is a biographer, critic and teacher, and President of Wolfson College Oxford.
+Hermione Lee is a biographer, critic and teacher, and former President of Wolfson College Oxford.
 Her books include biographies of Virginia Woolf, Edith Wharton and Penelope Fitzgerald (which won the James Tait Black Prize and was one of the New York Times’s 10 best books of 2014), books on Willa Cather, Elizabeth Bowen and Philip Roth, and books on life-writing – Biography: A Very Short Introduction (OUP) and Body Parts: Essays on Life-Writing (Chatto & Windus).
 She is a Fellow of the British Academy.

 Articles by Dame Hermione Lee

 Biograpahers Patrick French, Richard Holmes, Hermione Lee, Ruth Scurr and Jenny Uglow celebrate Michael Holroyd's 80th birthday.

 The Road Not Taken: Edith Wharton’s English Life

 Hermione Lee discusses her biography of Edith Wharton.

 Jenny Uglow and Hermione Lee on Sarah Losh of Wreay.

 On Penelope Fitzgerald

 Susannah Clapp, Alan Hollinghurst, Hermione Lee and Penelope Lively discuss Penelope Fitzgerald